grannycart/by-sound-alone_source/beta-manuscript/5_Chapter.md

 "She's a strong fuckin' boat Hemi, and with good pilots I think she can handle it.
 Let's prep to surface."

+[//]: # (----- invisible character break)

 [//]: # (### they surface in a storm)

 Hemi and Captain Percy climbed up to the control room.
-Bastian and Owen were in the control seats watching the unmoving gauges with bored and sleepy eyes.
+Bastian and Owen sat in the control seats watching the unmoving gauges with bored and sleepy eyes.

 "We are going to surface," said Hemi.
 "And there is a pretty serious storm up there.
 Owen, I am going to sit in that plane control chair.
 I need you to go down to the navigation/sonar compartment and get ready to blow the main ballast tanks."

-"You're going to do an emergency blow?"
+"You want to do an emergency blow?"
 Owen asked, surprised.

-Owen stood and Hemi slipped his bulky form around him and down into the small boat planes control chair.
+Owen stood, and Hemi slipped his bulky form around him and down into the tight fit of the planes control chair.

 "Not a full blow.
 On my signal I just want you to open the high pressure air into the main ballast for a few seconds.
 I want to pop the boat up onto the surface.
 If we use the normal low-pressure system to ease up, there is too much of a chance for the intakes to be swamped in these seas.
 You all understand the procedure?"